JinLi711/Protein-Structures/README.md

 1. After training the model to predict the contact map, feed the amino acid sequence to RaptorX to generate the protein's secondary structure.

-2. The contact map and secondary structure is then fed into the Confold server, where it generates the predicted PDB file.
+2. The contact map, secondary structure, and amino acid sequence is then fed into the Confold server, where it generates the predicted PDB file.

 3. Use RCSB PDB Protein Comparison Tool to align the predicted 3D structure with the actual 3D structure.